Jaaaas/Sinfonia/README.md

 ### Shortcuts

-We can use some **"shortcuts"** to decrease the length of the chain.
+There are some **"shortcuts"** to decrease the length of the chain.

 ```java
 JsonArray jsonArray = (JsonArray) queryCore